mattearnshaw/mattearnshaw.github.io/_posts/2015-02-12-a-patchwork-intro-to-overtone.markdown

 {% endhighlight %}

 Success.
 The 0 argument to `out` is the number of the output bus to use.
-The lowest numbers go to your hardware, but you can create you own buses for routing internally - I'll cover this in another post.
+The lowest numbers go to your hardware, but you can create your own buses for routing internally - I'll cover this in another post.
 To stop the output, we just call `stop` - this stops all running synths.